Why I love basil

 Basil plants, whether you grew the plants or you purchased them, need to be planted when there is no chance of frost.
 Make sure the soil is at least 50 degrees or the plants won't grow.
 If you don't want to buy a thermometer to test the soil temperature, wait until the days are about 70 degrees and the nights don't go below 50 degrees.

 You are supposed to plant the plants 6 inches apart (according to the seed package).
-I end up planting them much closer.
-If they get too crowded, I take my gardening scissors and cut a plant, and use the basil leaves in my planned recipe.
+I ended up planting them much closer.
+If they get too crowded, I take my gardening scissors, cut a plant, and use the basil leaves in my planned recipe.
 As you can see, my basil plants were quite happy even though they were close together.
 These are about 4 feet high here.

 Growing tips for basil.